TESScience/FPE_Test_Procedures/README.md

 This is a repository for FPE test procedures for TESS, the Transiting Exoplanet Survey Satellite.

-You can find google documents chronicling the Bring-Up and Functional testing of the TESS Focal Plane Electronics below.
+You can find repository or Google documents chronicling the Bring-Up and Functional testing of the TESS Focal Plane Electronics below.

 *Note that these links are live and point to the test documents as they are being filled out, so they may be in intermediate (unfinished) states sometimes.*